droplinked/Bitlayer-Contracts/README.md

 # Droplinked Solidity Contracts

-This repository contains the droplinked's smart-contract source code for EVM chains that droplinked integrates with, including : Polygon, Binance, Hedera and Ripple sidechain
+This repository contains the droplinked's smart-contract source code for EVM chains that droplinked integrates with.

 ## Documentations